Central Jersey: Geography

 The counties of Central Jersey highlighted in green: Middlesex, Monmouth, Mercer, Somerset, and Hunterdon; Union and Ocean counties are sometimes also included within the region's geographic parameters.

 The Delaware and Raritan Canal in Lambertville, connects the Delaware and Raritan rivers in Central Jersey.

 The region lies roughly at the geographic heart of the Northeast megalopolis and is wholly in the New York metropolitan area, the nation's largest metropolitan area.
 All of Central Jersey has a hot-summer humid continental climate (Dfa).

-The Delaware Valley is another area that is associated with some parts of Central Jersey, specifically Mercer County.
+The Philadelphia metropolitan area is another area that is associated with some parts of Central Jersey, specifically Mercer County.
 Yet despite the County’s close geographic proximity to Philadelphia's combined statistical area, Mercer County is considered part of the New York Combined Metropolitan Statistical Area as defined by the United States Census Bureau.
-Some but not all regions of Hunterdon County associate themselves with the Delaware Valley and the Philadelphia metropolitan area.
+Some but not all regions of Hunterdon County associate themselves with the Philadelphia metropolitan area.

 The Raritan Valley is the region along the middle reaches of the Raritan River and its North Branch and South Branch.
 The Raritan Valley includes the communities of Branchburg, Bridgewater, Somerville, Raritan, Hillsborough, Franklin Township, Green Brook, North Plainfield, Bound Brook, and South Bound Brook, all in Somerset County; Dunellen, Middlesex, Piscataway, South Plainfield, Highland Park, New Brunswick, East Brunswick, Edison, and Metuchen, all in the northern and central portions of Middlesex County; and Plainfield in southwestern Union County.

 The Raritan Bayshore is used to describe the region in Middlesex and Monmouth Counties, located along the coastline of the Raritan Bay, from the mouth of the Raritan River in the west to the barrier island of Sandy Hook bordering the Atlantic Ocean in the east.
 The Raritan Bayshore includes the communities of Sayreville, Woodbridge, Perth Amboy, South Amboy, and Old Bridge, all in northeastern Middlesex County; Aberdeen, Matawan, Keyport, Union Beach, Hazlet, Keansburg, Holmdel, Middletown, Atlantic Highlands, and Highlands, all in northern Monmouth County.

 The telephone area codes 732 and 848 includes Middlesex, Monmouth, Somerset, Union, and northern Ocean counties.
 While area codes 609 and 640 includes southern Ocean, Hunterdon, and Somerset counties, as well as Mercer County.